'Tell me about yourself' '

 Provide a (very) brief overview of the company you currently or recently worked for and what its core products or services are/were including:

-This is your opportunity to tell the interview panel what excited you about the advertised position and what motivated you to apply – if you are not excited at the prospect of joining their organisation, they will not be excited about you.
+At this point, the interview panel may ask “so why do you want to work with us?” – this is your opportunity to tell the interview panel what excited you about the advertised position and what motivated you to apply – if you are not excited at the prospect of joining their organisation, they will not be excited about you.
+Hopefully, you have done your homework on the organisation (researched them on the Internet) and made notes before the interview.

 Talk about what can you bring to our organisation if you are selected for the position